UniqueMR/Self-Hash-Algorithm-SHA256/README.md

 # self hash algorithm (SHA256)

 This is a self-implemented hash algorithm based on the SHA256 standard.
-This project can achieve encrypting a message into a 256bits hash value.
+This project can achieve encrypting a message into a 256bits hash value and displaying it as a hex string.

 ## Usage